seadowg/pharrell/README.md

 ### Bindings

-When building configurations in pharrell you can bind instances to produce to classes in three different ways:
+When building configurations in pharrell you can bind instances in three different
+ways:

 ```ruby
 Pharrell.config(:example) do |config|